carolyoon/good-grief-back/README.md

 # Good Grief

 Good Grief is a mobile-first web application that aims to assist people  move through the five stages of grief after a relationship dissolution.
-It aims to facilitate the process of healing from a broken heart by providing a collection of resources specifically tailored to each stage, as well as a safe environment to connect with others going through  similar experiences.
+It strives to facilitate the process of healing from a broken heart by providing a collection of resources specifically tailored to each stage, as well as a safe environment to connect with others going through  similar experiences.

 ### **User stories/ Key Features:**